puppetlabs/puppet-instruqt-tracks/pe-501-lab-3-1-deploy-changes-to-production/01-deploy-to-production-with-impact-analysis/assignment.md

 ✅   **Result:** Code was pushed to a new `feature_new_config` branch and the regex pipeline tested the change: ![base profile job completed](https://storage.googleapis.com/instruqt-images/PE501-Continuously%20Deliver/lab3.1-base-profile-job-completed.png)

-Create a Gitlab MR to run the Main pipeline
+Create a Gitlab merge request to run the main pipeline
 ========
 1. On the **Windows Workstation** desktop, double-click the **Gitlab** desktop icon.
 1. Log in with username `puppet`and password `puppetlabs`.